 The COBOL programmer may find system library functions and subroutines of use in some applications.
-A list of VCOBLB library subroutines and functions is presented in Appendix H. A complete treatment of all library and system subroutines is in The Subroutine Reference Guide.
+A list of VCOBLB library subroutines and functions is presented in Appendix H. A complete treatment of all library and system subroutines is in the PRIMOS Subroutines Reference Guide.